abentele/PhotosExporter/Readme.md

 The rest is implemented in [PhotosExporter.swift](PhotosExporter/exporter/PhotosExporter.swift) and inherited classes [SnapshotPhotosExporter.swift](PhotosExporter/exporter/SnapshotPhotosExporter.swift) and [IncrementalPhotosExporter.swift](PhotosExporter/exporter/IncrementalPhotosExporter.swift).

 The two implementations are different:
-* **IncrementalPhotosExporter**: After loading the metadata, a folder `InProgress` is created.
+* [IncrementalPhotosExporter.swift](PhotosExporter/exporter/IncrementalPhotosExporter.swift): After loading the metadata, a folder `InProgress` is created.
 This is a temporary folder where the program copies all exported folders and files to; .
 After the export of all files has been succeeded, the folder is renamed to the current date formatted with the date pattern `yyyy-MM-dd HH-mm-ss`.
 Also a symbolic link (alias) to this folder named `Latest` is created to know which files to link on the next export.
 If an error occurs during the backup, the `InProgress` folder will be left, until the next run of the program finally deletes it.
-* **SnapshotPhotosExporter**: it uses an `InProgress` folder, too.
+* [SnapshotPhotosExporter.swift](PhotosExporter/exporter/SnapshotPhotosExporter.swift): it uses an `InProgress` folder, too.
 If the files of the Photos Library and the target folder are on the same file system, the files are not copied to the `InProgress` folder.
 Instead, hard links are created, to minimize disk usage.
 After the export of all files has been succeeded, the folder is renamed to `Current`, while the old `Current` folder is removed before.

 The main part - exporting the albums and photos - is done in two phases: the first phase is to export all original and modified photos to a folder named `_flat`.
 The second phase creates all sub-folders based on the albums, smart albums etc. in the Photos Library.